 Although you may not think twice about the filenames you use for your web page, there are certain considerations about naming your files that you may want to take into account when creating a new page.
 These are no more than broad guidelines; there is no "web authority" as such that forces webmasters to name their files in a certain way.
 However, from experience, I have found that certain types of filenames work better than others.
 This article provides some tips on the naming of files for your website that may help you avoid problems with the operation of your site in the future.

 This article does not actually tell you how to create a web page.
 It deals only with naming conventions for the files on your website.
-If you want a tutorial on making a website, please read the The Beginner's A-Z Guide to Starting/Creating Your Own Website instead.
+If you want a tutorial on making a website, please read the How to Create a Website: The Beginner's A-Z Guide instead.

 This article is also not about creating good titles for your web pages.
 That's an entirely different topic altogether.